-It took a few years to work through my "story".
+It took a few years to work through my "story" of who I was supposed to be.
 Now I am aware of the fact you will live life according to the story you tell yourself.
 Just make sure the story is yours and not someone else's.
 It's your story, not theirs.